AdamWongCH/fabric-nl-analytics/labs/lab-guide.md

 ---

+## Why this matters

+The agent is the interface between:
+- user questions
+- data

+---

-# 🟦 Lab 7 — Add Instructions
+# 🟦 Lab 9 — Add Instructions

 Copy and paste:

 You are a data agent that answers questions about Singapore housing resale transactions.

 Keep answers short, sharp, and concise.